 -Suzanne Kapner in Wall Street Journal

 Demand-driven retail analytics

 The goal is to find the products that make up an optimal entity, assortment.

-From brands’ point-of-view it’s about finding an entity that best serves the market they are after.
-Product range has to satisfy the need without cannibalizing itself.
+From brands’ point of view it’s about finding an entity that best serves the market they are after.
+The product range has to satisfy the need without cannibalizing itself.

 Retail chains, on the other hand, must satisfy local demand by finding an assortment for each store that is optimal from the point of view of demand in its trading area.

 With differences in regions and areas, the only way to align offering to local demand can be demand-based analytics.